datacenter/cilium-dc-design/index.md

 ## Isovalent

+As the creator of eBPF, Cilium, and Tetragon, Isovalent has become a cornerstone of innovation in cloud-native ecosystems.
+All major cloud providers have adopted Isovalent’s technologies, making it the de-facto standard for cloud-native networking and security.

-Isovalent (now part of Cisco) is a company that specializes in providing advanced networking and security solutions for cloud-native environments.
-It is the primary developer and maintainer of Cilium.
+The Isovalent Enterprise Platform delivers advanced Networking, Security, and Observability solutions for Kubernetes and cloud-native environments.

+Isovalent joined Cisco via acquisition in April 2024.

+The Isovalent Platform is trusted by enterprises such as Goldman Sachs, J.P.
+Morgan Chase, UBS, and S&P Global, as well as technology leaders like Databricks, Adobe, and Confluent, and some of the leading AI Large Language Model (LLM) providers.

 ## Cilium vs Cilium Enterprise